 \subsection{Appearances}

-We identified $434,947$ appearances.
-Figure~\ref{fig:appearance_url_vs_archive} depicts the shares of appearances, containing the URL to the original source and/or to the archived record.
-In about $93\%$ of the cases, we were able to identify the actual URL.
-Only for $7\%$ of the appearances we could not resolve the original URL.
+We identified $495,642$ appearances.
+Fig.~\ref{fig:appearance_url_vs_archive} depicts the shares of appearances, containing the URL to the original source and/or to the archived record.
+In about $92\%$ of the cases, we were able to identify the original appearance URL, only for $8\%$ of the appearances we did not.
 Note that claims often have multiple appearances.
 Almost $40\%$ of appearances also have a corresponding URL to an archived record.
 The top $10$ platforms where appearances occur are listed in Fig.~\ref{fig:appearance_domains}.
 The distribution of archiving services is shown in Fig.\ \ref{fig:appearance_archivers}.
-The most prominent are Perma.cc ($41.2\%$) and Archive.today ($38.3\%$).
-The quarterly shares of appearances by platform are shown in Fig.~\ref{fig:quarter_stats/natural/claims/platforms}.
+The most prominent are Perma.cc ($41.8\%$) and Archive.today ($38.2\%$).
+The quarterly shares of appearances by platform are shown in Fig.~\ref{fig:quarter_stats/claims/natural/platforms}.